NREL/OpenStudio-ERI/docs/source/software_connection.rst

   It is the software tool's responsibility to provide the appropriate building surfaces.
   While some error-checking is in place, it is not possible to know whether some surfaces are incorrectly missing.

+Also note that wall and roof surfaces do not require an azimuth to be specified.
+Rather, only the windows/skylights themselves require an azimuth.
+Thus, software tools can use a single wall (or roof) surface to represent multiple wall (or roof) surfaces for the entire building if all their other properties (construction type, interior/exterior adjacency, etc.) are identical.

 Air Leakage
 ***********